harshit2123/Chatbot-App/README.md

 log processing, and dashboard aggregation all confirmed in the browser.
 Error handling was separately confirmed against a real 401.

-That browser run predates the removal of the Celery worker.
-The provider and streaming paths it exercised are unchanged, but the ingestion path has since been rewritten; it has been verified by the test suite and against a stub collector over real HTTP, not re-confirmed in a browser against a live provider.
+That run predates the SDK extraction — the provider and streaming paths it exercised are unchanged, but see [Verification audit](#verification-audit) for what has and has not been re-measured since.

 ---